Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 The code itself looks like HTML.
 We have the usual tags - `h1`, `p`, `b`, `img`, and `h2`.
 That's what I like about JSX: it's familiar.
 Even if you don't know React, you can guess what's going on here.

 But look at the `img` tag: the `src` attribute is dynamic, defined by `PreloaderImg`, and the `style` attribute takes an object, not a string.
 That's because JSX is more than HTML; it's JavaScript.
-You can put any JavaScript entity you need in those props.
+Think of props as function arguments – any valid JavaScript fits.

 That will be a cornerstone of our project.